Entries

 Mount Setting

-variable in the route to prepend the mounted entry’s URL.
+variable in the route to automatically prepend the mounted entry's URL.
+So for example, if you mounted a collection to /aquarium

 with /{mount}/{slug}

 pattern.
-If you later move /blog
+If you later move /aquarium

-to /articles
+to /house-of-fishies

 .